Package Leaflet: Information for the User

 Handling of Irinotecan Accord

 As with other antineoplastic agents, Irinotecan Accord should be handled with caution.
-Dilution should be performed in aseptic conditions, by qualified personnel, and in a designated area.
-Precautions should be taken to avoid contact with the skin and mucous membranes.
+Dilution should be performed under aseptic conditions, by qualified personnel, and in a designated area.
+Precautions should be taken to avoid skin and mucous membrane contact.

-Instructions for protection for the preparation of the infusion solution of irinotecan:
+Protection Instructions for the Preparation of the Infusion Solution of Irinotecan:

-Irinotecan Accord concentrate for infusion solution is only for intravenous infusion after dilution prior to administration in the recommended diluents, sodium chloride 0.9% infusion solution or glucose 5% infusion solution.
-Aspirate aseptically the required amount of irinotecan concentrate for infusion from the vial with a calibrated syringe and inject into a 250 ml infusion bag or bottle.
-The infusion solution to be administered should be mixed thoroughly by manual rotation.
+Irinotecan Accord concentrate for solution for infusion is only for intravenous infusion after prior dilution in the recommended diluents, sodium chloride 0.9% infusion solution or glucose 5% infusion solution.
+The required amount of irinotecan concentrate for infusion should be aseptically withdrawn from the vial with a calibrated syringe and injected into a 250 ml infusion bag or bottle.
+The infusion solution should be thoroughly mixed by manual rotation.

 After opening, the product should be diluted and used immediately.

-If any precipitate is observed in the vials or after reconstitution, the product should be discarded in accordance with standard procedures for the disposal of cytotoxic agents.
+If any precipitate is observed in the vials or after reconstitution, the product should be discarded according to the usual procedures for the elimination of cytotoxic agents.

-Irinotecan Accord should not be administered as a bolus intravenous injection or infusion with a duration of less than 30 minutes or more than 90 minutes.
+Irinotecan Accord should not be administered as an intravenous bolus or intravenous infusion with a duration of less than 30 minutes or more than 90 minutes.

-All materials used for the preparation, administration, or coming into contact with irinotecan should be disposed of in accordance with local regulations for the handling of cytotoxic compounds.
+All materials used for the preparation, administration, or that come into contact with irinotecan should be disposed of in accordance with local regulations for the handling of cytotoxic compounds.